WAN Health Overview

 Uplink Status Colors

-Primary: The primary uplink is detected based on the uplink set on Traffic shaping page.
+Primary: The primary uplink is detected based on the uplink set on the Traffic Shaping page.

 Note: In the event that Load Balancing is enabled, the selected primary uplink under Traffic Shaping will be labeled as primary and remaining uplinks will show as secondary.